civo/terraform-provider-civo/docs/resources/firewall_rule.md

 * `protocol` This may be one of "tcp", "udp", or "icmp".
 * `start_port` The start port where traffic to be allowed.
 * `end_port` The end port where traffic to be allowed.
-* `cidr` A list of IP address of the other end (i.e. not your instance) to affect, or a valid network CIDR.
+* `cidr` A list of CIDR notations of the other end to affect.
 * `direction` Will this rule affect ingress traffic
 * `label` A string that will be the displayed name/reference for this rule (optional)